jasontbradshaw/gandi-dyndns/README.md

 ./gandi_dyndns.py test
 ```

-This will log out all the addressed received from each provider.
+This will print out all the addressed received from each provider.
 Not every
 provider may return a single, or even uniform/correct, IP address!
 This is
 expected behavior, and the script waits for consensus around a given IP amongst
-several providers before using it.
+several providers before selecting it to be used.